porsager/wright/README.md

   // where wright will watch the files loaded in the browser.
   // Defaults to root of main html file or CWD. serve   : String,       // Path to directory to serve
-                          // Defaults Defaults to root of main
+                          // Defaults to root of main
                           // html file or CWD.

   // Activates Hot module reloading.
 This will inject any